Back to Resources

 These are some of the most common reasons teams outgrow Make:

-Visual complexity gets overwhelming: As workflows grow, the canvas interface can become increasingly dense.
-Managing multiple branches and data flows across many nodes requires frequent zooming and repositioning, which can slow down development work.
+Visual complexity gets overwhelming.
+As workflows grow, the canvas interface becomes increasingly dense.
+Managing multiple branches and data flows across many nodes requires frequent zooming and repositioning, which slows down development work.

-Steep learning curve: Arrays, JSON paths, and iterators become required knowledge.
+Steep learning curve.
+Arrays, JSON paths, and iterators become required knowledge.
 When values arrive in an unexpected format, modules can skip without warning.
-Debugging becomes hide-and-seek through execution logs, not ideal when you’re building automation on a time crunch.
+Debugging becomes hide-and-seek through execution logs, which is frustrating when you're building automation under time pressure.

-Credit-based pricing can add up: Make uses a credit-based pricing system.
-Most standard actions cost 1 credit each, but more complex steps like AI-powered modules or large batch tasks can use multiple credits per execution.
+Credit-based pricing can add up.
+Make uses a credit-based pricing system.
+Most standard actions cost one credit each, but more complex steps like AI-powered modules or large batch tasks can use multiple credits per execution.

-Persistent integration gaps: Despite covering hundreds of SaaS tools, niche CRMs or region-specific apps can need custom HTTP calls, which pushes non-technical users back towards needing developer support.
+Persistent integration gaps.
+Despite covering thousands of SaaS tools, niche CRMs or region-specific apps often need custom HTTP calls, which pushes non-technical users back toward needing developer support.

 How We Evaluated Make Alternatives